AnAngryGoose/medialn/README.md

   - It also turns out, I'm pretty far off from that structure.

-Ive tried a few solutions in the past, but they all had some problem.
+Ive tried a few solutions in the past, but they all had some problem:

-- You can rename it with the Arr stack itself, but you need to already have a clean library to get it running.
+- **Arr stack**: You can rename it with the Arr stack itself, but you need to already have a clean library to get it running.
 Chicken and egg.
 Makes me sad.

-- Renamers like FileBot, or TinyMediaManager, etc will rename the files fine.
+- **Renamers**:  like FileBot, or TinyMediaManager, etc will rename the files fine.
 But they rename the actual files.
 That breaks seeding and just makes everyone sad.

   - Filebot **can** do symlinks via `--action symlink`, and it has TMDB lookup.
 But youd still have to manually sort movies vs tv across sometimes thousands of files, then sort them into folders, THEN rename them.
 People are sad again.

-- rclone union or a sonarr extension will just merge paths.
+- **rclone union** or a sonarr extension will just merge paths.
 They can't rename/categorize content.
 Too bad.
 So sad.

 All hit at least one of these walls for me with a messy existing library: